|Chude Pam Parker Allen||Don Jelinek|

 Can I add a little interjection here to what you're talking about?
 This ambivalence?
 I have seen the same thing in the Chicano movement, the same thing among working class people.
 It's the same thing.
 And there was a mixture of fear, pride, the whole thing.
 Anyone who experiences the racism of this society is likely to have that ambivalence, I think.
 That's my big historical observation of the day.

 I was already working for SNCC in '64.
 I went down as a staff person.
 And my parents, I don't remember any opposition at all.
 I was trying to think, "Why not?'
-[Laughing] "Why weren't they more scared for me?'
-[Laughing]
+[Laughter] "Why weren't they more scared for me?'
+[Laughter]

 I think that was probably because I was already doing it.
 I was older anyway.
 But also, I think maybe, my father being from Mexico and being dark?
 He understood racism.
 And he was in a sense supportive of me, even though he didn't say a lot about it.
 I think that's maybe one of the things that was very important to him.